 Questions for Ian Arrowsmith, Chief Terminologist at Health and Social Care Information Centre (National Health Service, UK)

-Ian has been involved in the use of clinical terminologies in electronic health records for over 13 years following his earlier career as a radiographer in the UK National Health Service.
+Ian has been involved in the use of clinical terminologies in electronic health records for over 13 years following his earlier career as a radiographer in the UK National Health Service (NHS) .
 Ian was originally taken on as a terminologist in the project to create SNOMED Clinical Terms in 1999 and has worked in or around this field since that time.
-This period included several years as a Clinical Design Consultant in the Design Authority for the National programme for IT in the NHS – advising NHS colleagues, regulatory bodies and system suppliers in the delivery of what was the largest public sector procurement in the World.
-In this role Ian had responsibility for capture of health information requirements, specification, and high-level healthcare design to meet the needs of healthcare professionals and patient groups.
+This period included several years as a Clinical Design Consultant in the Design Authority for the national programme for IT in the NHS – advising NHS colleagues, regulatory bodies and system suppliers in the delivery of what was the largest public sector procurement in the world.
+In this role I was responsible for the capture of health information requirements, specification, and high-level healthcare design to meet the needs of healthcare professionals and patient groups.
 This included elaboration and re-scoping of requirements and collaboration with regional teams and suppliers in system design.
 Ian was also the lead officer for ensuring terminology components of electronic applications were consistent and made the best use of available standards.

-Since 2007, as Chief Terminologist in the NHS, Ian has managed a team of clinical terminologists in the maintenance and delivery of several terminologies including the Read codes, Diagnostic Imaging codes and the UK edition of SNOMED CT.
-Ian also played a part in the establishment and on-going governance of the International Healthcare Terminology Standards Development Organisation (IHTSDO) having been an active member of the Content Committee for 5 years, the Member Forum for 6 years and currently as a member of the Management Board.
+Since 2007, as Chief Terminologist in the NHS, Ian has managed a team of clinical terminologists in the maintenance and delivery of several terminologies including the Read codes, Diagnostic Imaging codes and the UK edition of SNOMED Clinical Terms.
+Ian also played a part in the establishment and on-going governance of the International Healthcare Terminology Standards Development Organisation (IHTSDO) having been an active member of the Content Committee for 5 years, the Member Forum for 6 years and currently the Management Board.
 During recent years Ian has delivered educational sessions and workshops to colleagues in many countries including Canada, USA, Australia, Malaysia, Netherlands, Denmark, Sweden, Ireland, Norway and Singapore.

-Jiayi Huang: You worked as a Radiographer for about quite a number of years.
-At which point did you realise the importance of terminology work in Health Care?
+Jiayi Huang: You worked as a radiographer for quite a number of years.
+At which point did you realise the importance of terminology work in health care?
 Was it simply that you wanted a career change?

 Ian Arrowsmith: I have had a long-standing interest in computing.
 We had a radiology information system in my hospital and we had coded data items for each procedure we did.
 Other than that it was a happy coincidence career change.

 JH: You manage the clinical terminology team at the UK Terminology Centre (UKTC).
-Can you explain a bit about the structure of the team, and it role in the health care service in the UK?
+Can you explain a bit about the structure of the team and its role in the health care service in the UK?
 How many people are on the team and what are their backgrounds (are they trained terminologists)?

 IA: All editing staff have a clinical background – doctors/nurses/pharmacists etc. though we do also have some associated staff who are not clinical.
 There are 10 clinical and 7 pharmacy terminologists.
 We provide the content necessary for electronic health records – both for clinical system users and system suppliers.

-IA: Alternative descriptions are available for concepts, each are linked to the same concept code so there should not be any misinterpretation.
+IA: Alternative descriptions are available for concepts, each is linked to the same concept code so there should not be any misinterpretation.
 Each concept has a fully specified name that must be unambiguous.

-JH: In your opinion, what is the biggest current challenge that the British National Health Service is facing in regards to terminology?
+JH: In your opinion, what is the biggest current challenge that the NHS is facing in regards to terminology?

-JH: The NHS works with SNOMED CT (Systematized Nomenclature of Medicine–Clinical Terms).
+JH: The NHS works with SNOMED Clinical Terms.
 What is that?